Gundu Sudha Rani: Career

 In 2014, she was allotted to Telangana state after the bifurcation of Andhra Pradesh by draw of lots.
 She faced the ire of Telugu Desam Party leadership after she abstained from the vote on FDI in Rajya Sabha.
-Sudha Rani justified her action saying that she missed the vote due to personal reasons and that there was no reason for her to collude with the ruling Congress, an allegation made by the opposition parties.
+Sudha Rani justified her action saying that she missed the vote for personal reasons and that there was no reason for her to collude with the ruling Congress, an allegation made by the opposition parties.

-In 2016, Sudha Rani joined Telangana Rashtra Samithi.
+In 2016, Sudha Rani joined Bharat Rashtra Samithi.

 Service

 Sudharani has adopted Neerukulla Village under Sansad Aadarsh Gram Yojna.
 The village comes in Atmakur mandal under Warangal District of Telangana State.